atomiv/atomiv.github.io/_pages/framework/10-recruitment/01-overview.md

 ## Screen

 Now we have candidates in play, we need to separate the wheat from the chaff.
-Only we can define what is wheat and what is chaff - one man’s rubbish is another man’s treasure.
 So we will implement a screening process which optimizes on all elements of organisational requirement:

-1. Motivation Screening → basic assessment: why do you want to join us, what similar work have you done in the past, what questions do you have about our team/org
+- Motivation Screening → basic assessment: why do you want to join us, what similar work have you done in the past, what questions do you have about our team/org
-2. Light technical Screening → verbal assessment: tell us about the technical detail of similar work you have done in the past, what are your thoughts about the current state of Observability
+- Light technical Screening → verbal assessment: tell us about the technical detail of similar work you have done in the past, what are your thoughts about the current state of Observability
-3. Written Technical Assessment → either customized/improvised, or using an established online assessor (e.g. HackerRank, Codesignal.
+- Written Technical Assessment → either customized/improvised, or using an established online assessor (e.g. HackerRank, Codesignal.
 Codility etc)
-4. Final Screening → what reservations do you have about our mission? what will you focus on in week 1 if we don’t dictate terms? what do you think of our competitors?
+- Final Screening → what reservations do you have about our mission? what will you focus on in week 1 if we don’t dictate terms? what do you think of our competitors?

 ## On-board